All Episodes

 We are doomed to repeat history if we are not students of it.

-And I would say ninety-eight percent of these lunatics that are following him could not tell you what a socialist is, could not tell you a communist is, have no idea what Marxism means, do not know their history about Russia, about Cuba, about you know, other, you know, Eastern European nations like Georgia, like the Czech Republic, what they've gone through.
+And I would say 98% of these lunatics that are following him could not tell you what a socialist is, could not tell you what communist is, have no idea what Marxism means, do not know their history about Russia, about Cuba, about other Eastern European nations like Georgia, like the Czech Republic, what they've gone through.

 That's how he won the primary.